BerkeleyHCI/PolymorphicBlocks/getting-started.md

 >
 > The IDE does not support disconnect operations, so you'll have to edit the HDL for code that.
 > However, the IDE can help you find where the code is:
-> 1. Right click on any port in the connection, then select "Goto connect"
+> 1. Right click on any port in the connection, then select "Goto Connect".

 If you try recompiling it, it will give you a bunch of errors, all stemming from the BuckConverter block being _abstract_, or not having an implementation (and hence no output voltage, which confuses everything downstream).
 Abstract blocks are useful for two reasons: